b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/BoM Changes.md

 > *The evidence assembled to date suggests that the majority of Native Americans carry largely Asian DNA.
 Scientists theorize that in an era that predated Book of Mormon accounts, a relatively small group of people migrated from northeast Asia to the Americas by way of a land bridge that connected Siberia to Alaska.
 These people, scientists say, spread rapidly to fill North and South America and were likely the primary ancestors of modern American Indians.*

 — _[Gospel Topics Essay: Book of Mormon and DNA Studies](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/book-of-mormon-and-dna-studies?lang=eng&id=p4#p4)_

+&nbsp;

+> *Holy scripture records that “after the waters had receded from off the face of this land it became a choice land above all other lands, a chosen land of the Lord; wherefore the Lord would have that all men should serve him who dwell upon the face thereof.” ([Ether 13:2](https://www.churchofjesuschrist.org/study/scriptures/bofm/ether/13.2?lang=eng#p2).)
+Such a special place needed now to be kept apart from other regions, free from the indiscriminate traveler as well as the soldier of fortune.
+To guarantee such sanctity the very surface of the earth was rent.
+In response to God’s decree, the great continents separated and the ocean rushed in to surround them.
+The promised place was set apart. ==Without habitation== it waited for the fulfillment of God’s special purposes.*
+>
+> *With care and selectivity, the Lord began almost at once to repeople the promised land.
+The Jaredites came first, with stories of the great flood fresh in their memories...*

+&mdash; *[A Promised Land](https://www.churchofjesuschrist.org/study/ensign/1976/06/a-promised-land?lang=eng&id=p13-p14#p13)*, Jeffrey R Holland, Ensign, June 1976

+So...
+The land was "without habitation."
+I suppose the interpretation here is that since the Jaredite extinction, Lehi's descendants are the sole progenitors of all Native Americans?

+&nbsp;

 ## What Nephi sees